ehrenfeu/wip-python-micrometa-ckctr/README.md

 [//]: # (end-badges)

-Library for parsing metadata from various light-microscopy related data formats
+Python package to process metadata from various light-microscopy related data formats.
+Supports generating [ImageJ][1] macros for stitching mosaics / tilings.

+The code is pure Python and known to work with CPython and Jython, so the package can also be imported in [ImageJ Jython scripts][2].

 * Free software: GPLv3 License